dojo/docs/dijit/form/Slider.rst

 Declarative markup example with discrete values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 And here we create a slider declaratively.
-Note that we set the value of the "discreteValues" attribute to 11, meaning that the slider will have 11 focus points
+Note that we set the value of the "discreteValues" attribute to 11, meaning that the slider will have 11 focus points.
+This example also shows the end buttons removed.

 .. cv-compound::